lhvu2/automl_joint_optimizer/README.md

 # automl_joint_optimizer

-This repo contains code for a joint optimizer that uses K-Nearest Neigbhor method to find the best next suggestion points for evaluation.
+This repo contains code for a joint optimizer that uses K-Nearest Neigbhor method to find the best next suggestion points in the search space for evaluation.

 Clone: git clone https://github.com/lhvu2/automl_joint_optimizer.git